Igor Kastyukevich: Biografy

+Awards

+He was awarded the Order of Courage (2022).
+He has a commendation (2015) and an honorary certificate (2020) from the President of the Russian Federation.

+He is one of the winners managers of the «Leaders of Russia.
+Politics». competition (2020).

+He is a candidate for a master's degree in SAMBO.

 Activities

 Kastyukevich is the author of several projects that became winners of social and cultural competitions.
 For example, the project “Bring Your Child to Sports!” helps parents and children understand which sports club to choose and how to develop a love for an active lifestyle.

 He is the initiator of the nationwide project “Coach”, aimed at the socialization of troubled teenagers.

 In 2020, he became one of the winners of the competition “Leaders of Russia.
 Politics.”

 In the summer of 2021, he led a volunteer mission to eliminate the consequences of wildfires in Yakutia.
 Under his leadership, about a hundred volunteers from 19 regions of the country helped restore the republic after the fires for two weeks.

 Sanctions

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 He is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.